PrimeDAO/deals-docs/published-md-files/make-an-offer.md

 If you are interested to submit a DAO as a partner to an Open Proposal you can follow these simple steps below.

+Please note that if your DAO wants to use the Gnosis Safe App to participate in a deal you should follow <a href="/documentation/UsetheGnosisSafeApp">here</a> the detailed walkthorugh that is dedicated to Prime Deals Gnosis Safe App.

 ### Prerequisites

 Make sure you are connected with your wallet by following the pre-requisite step <a href="/documentation/INITIATEADEAL">here</a>.